Glossary of Terms

 Hot CodesSpecial types of Code Replacements where Photo Mechanic will replace the shortcut code from an assigned list of possible replacements based on specific metadata fields elsewhere in the file.
 The enables very complex metadata tasks to be completed very quickly.

 JPEGJPEG stands for Joint Photographic Experts Group and it is one of many standard image formats.
-In Photo Mechanic preferences we use all caps (JPEG).

 License KeyThis is the string of letters and numbers that a user must enter into Photo Mechanic to register it with Camera Bits and make it ready to use.
 Photo Mechanic then “phones home” with the License Key to check that it has not been used too many times before.
 This is true of current Photo Mechanic versions.
-Older versions referred to this as a “password” and at that time it was a string of only numbers.

 Sidecar (XMP)A separate file associated with an image file that contains the metadata (like captions, ratings, keywords etc.) with the same base filename, but with a .xmp file extension.